PhD Fieldwork Grant Scheme

 Funding in exceptional circumstances

-- Accommodation costs, where a clear and persuasive case is made that accommodation while on fieldwork is significantly more expensive than usual
+- Accommodation costs, where a clear and persuasive case is made that accommodation while on fieldwork is significantly more expensive than usual.
+In these cases, the Fieldwork scheme will normally cover not the whole cost of accommodation, but the difference between the cost of accommodation in Melbourne and that at the research site/s

 - Research assistance, where a clear and persuasive case is made that paying for such assistance in situ is essential, such as for interpreting and/or gatekeeper/community access